alteryx/featuretools_sql/README.md

-# featuretools-sql
+# featuretools_sql
-The `featuretools-sql` library allows users to directly import and convert their relational data into a [Featuretools](https://github.com/Featuretools/featuretools) compatible format.
+The `featuretools_sql` library allows users to directly import and convert their relational data into a [Featuretools](https://github.com/Featuretools/featuretools) compatible format.

 ## Installation